George Jackson (activist): Biography

+Incarceration at San Quentin

+On September 18, 1960, while still age 18, Jackson was arrested for participating with Robert Earl Young in the armed robbery at gunpoint of $71 from a Standard Oil service station in Los Angeles.
+In December 1960, Jackson pled guilty to second-degree robbery.
+The following January he was sentenced to one year to life in prison.
+The judge pointed to Jackson's previous arrests as justification for the harsh sentence.
+He would remain in prison until his death.

-During his first years at San Quentin State Prison, Jackson became involved in revolutionary activity.
-He was described by prison officials as egocentric and anti-social.
-In 1966, Jackson met and befriended W. L. Nolen, who introduced him to Marxist and Maoist ideology.
-The two founded the Black Guerrilla Family in 1966 based on Marxist and Maoist political thought.
+During his first years at San Quentin State Prison, Jackson involved himself in revolutionary activity.
+He was characterized by prison officials as egocentric and anti-social.
+In 1966, he befriended fellow inmate W. L. Nolen, who introduced him to Marxist, Leninist and Maoist political thought, which would later form the ideological basis of the Black Guerrilla Family.
 In speaking of his ideological transformation, Jackson remarked: "I met Marx, Lenin, Trotsky, Engels, and Mao when I entered prison and they redeemed me."
-In his 1972 book Blood in My Eye, Jackson describes himself as a "Marxist-Leninist-Maoist-Fanonist".
+In Blood in My Eye (1972), Jackson labeled himself a "Marxist-Leninist-Maoist-Fanonist".

-As Jackson's disciplinary infractions grew he spent more time in solitary confinement, where he studied political economy and radical theory.
-He also wrote many letters to friends and supporters, which would later be edited and compiled into the books Soledad Brother and Blood in My Eye, bestsellers that brought him a great deal of attention from leftist organizers and intellectuals in the U.S. and Western Europe.
-He amassed a following of inmates, including whites and Latinos, and most enthusiastically with other black inmates.
+As Jackson's disciplinary infractions grew, he spent more time in lock-up and solitary confinement.
+He developed into an autodidact who read extensively and studied political economy and radical theory.
+He also wrote many letters to family members, friends and supporters, which would later be edited and compiled into the books Soledad Brother: The Prison Letters of George Jackson, and the posthumously published Blood in My Eye.
+Soledad Brother was an instant bestseller and brought Jackson a great deal of attention from leftist organizers and intellectuals in the U.S. and Europe.
+He amassed prison followers, including some whites and Latinos in addition to other black inmates.

-In January 1969, Jackson and Nolen were transferred from San Quentin to Soledad Prison.
-On January 13, 1970, corrections officer Opie G. Miller shot Nolen and two other black prisoners (Cleveland Edwards and Alvin Miller) during a yard riot with members of the Aryan Brotherhood, killing all three.
-Following Nolen's death, Jackson became increasingly confrontational with corrections officials and spoke often about the need to protect fellow inmates and take revenge on correction officers, employing what Jackson called "selective retaliatory violence".
+At the beginning of 1969, Jackson and Nolen were transferred from San Quentin to Soledad Prison.
+On January 13, 1970, corrections officer Opie G. Miller shot and killed Nolen and two other black prisoners (Cleveland Edwards and Alvin Miller) during a yard riot with members of the Aryan Brotherhood.
+Officer Miller, regarded as an expert marksman, was stationed in the guard tower overlooking the yard.
+His first three rifle shots killed the three black inmates; his fourth shot wounded a white inmate.
+After Nolen's death, Jackson became increasingly confrontational with corrections officials; he spoke often about the need to protect fellow inmates and take revenge on prison guards, employing what Jackson called "selective retaliatory violence".

-On January 17, 1970, Jackson, Fleeta Drumgo and John Clutchette were charged with murdering a corrections officer, John V. Mills, who was beaten and thrown from the third floor of Soledad's Y wing.
+On January 17, 1970, Jackson, Fleeta Drumgo, and John Clutchette were charged with murdering corrections officer John Vincent Mills, who was beaten and thrown from the third tier of Soledad's "Y" wing.
 This was a capital offense and a successful conviction would have put Jackson in the gas chamber.
-Mills was purportedly killed in retaliation for the shooting deaths of three inmates by Miller the previous year.
-Miller had not been charged with any crime, as a grand jury ruled his actions during the prison fight justifiable homicide.
+Mills was purportedly killed in retaliation for the recent shooting deaths by Officer Miller of the three black Soledad inmates, and for the fact that Miller was cleared earlier that day by a grand jury, which ruled that his actions during the prison fight constituted justifiable homicide.